vladavilov/playground/risk-analytics-agent/ai_docs/RiskSynthesis_part.md

 ---

 ## 1. Overview & Purpose
 The Risk Synthesis service aggregates and interprets all computed risk factors for a given fixed-income instrument to generate a single, actionable, and explainable narrative for a trader.
 This service acts as the final analytical step, translating quantitative data into a concise, qualitative risk summary.
-Its primary goal is to highlight the most salient and non-obvious risks by interpreting a consolidated data object, flag conflicts between market behavior and derived fundamental risks with enhanced nuance, provide transparency into underlying data, and suggest concrete next steps to support trading decisions.
+Its primary goal is to highlight the most salient and non-obvious risks by interpreting a consolidated data object, flag conflicts between market behavior and derived fundamental risks with enhanced nuance, provide transparency into underlying data.

 ## 2. Feature Specifications
 The service's functionality is broken down into the following distinct features.